unifiedjs/unified-stream/readme.md

 ## API

-This package exports the following identifiers: `stream`.
+This package exports the identifier `stream`.
 There is no default export.

 ### `stream(processor)`

-Create a readable/writable stream that transforms with `processor`.
+Create a duplex (readable/writable) Node.js stream that transforms with `processor`.

+## Types

+This package is fully typed with [TypeScript][].
+It exports the additional type `MinimalDuplex`.

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

 ## Contribute